alksily/ndn/README.md

 ## Named Data object Notation specification

-NDN (Named Data object Notation) is a data based binary format designed to carry large amounts of binary data with smaller amounts of additional data.
+NDN (_Named Data object Notation_) is a library designed for handling binary data in a Node.js environment.
+It provides functions for encoding and decoding various data types into a binary format.
+This library allows users to efficiently work with binary data, facilitating tasks such as serialization and deserialization of complex data structures.

+### Features:
+- Encoding and decoding of boolean, integer, floating-point, string, array, object, null, and undefined data types.
+- Support for handling nested arrays and objects during encoding and decoding processes.
+- Utilizes base64 encoding for efficient representation of binary data.
+- Offers flexibility for working with different types of data, enabling seamless integration into various applications.

 ### Format
 ```